Oskar Sverrisson

-Óskar Tor Sverrisson (born 26 November 1992) is a footballer who plays for Ariana FC.
+Óskar Tor Sverrisson (born 26 November 1992) is a footballer who plays for Trelleborgs FF.
 Born in Sweden, Sverrison represents the Iceland national football team.

 Club career

 On 9 December 2021, Sverrisson signed a three-year deal with Varberg.
 He lef the club at the end of 2024.

 In January 2025, Sverisson joined Ettan Fotboll side Ariana FC.

 International career

 Sverisson was born in Sweden, and is of Icelandic descent through his father.
 Sverrisson received a call-up to the Icelandic national team in January 2020.
 He made his international debut for Iceland on 19 January 2020 in a friendly match against El Salvador, which finished as a 1–0 win.